 - Payment in proportion to the work done: All you have to do is to keep track of the time you spend on each project and submit an invoice for the hours of work you completed.
 However, if your client has a maximum budget allotted for their project, be sure you budget your time carefully, since any hours you work beyond what is allowed by the client will not be paid.

-- Comparison of your proposal with others: When you apply for new work, your prospective clients will also interview other freelancers to determine who best fits their needs.
+- Comparison of your proposal with others: When you apply for new work, your prospective clients will also interview other freelancers or companies to determine who best fits their needs.
 An hourly rate helps clients compare prices easily.
 Your hourly rate is also an indication of the quality of your work and the amount of experience you have.

 - The rate is not affected by the time it takes to complete the project: As a freelancer, you will work faster on some jobs than others.
 By charging a flat rate, you will not lose out on earning potential by being efficient.
-However, if a project takes longer than expected, your hourly income may be lower than
+However, if a project takes longer than expected, your hourly income may be lower than if you had charged by the hour.

 - Avoid surprises: Agreeing on a rate up front means that the client won’t be surprised when you submit an invoice, and you’ll know exactly what income to expect on completion of the project.